isomerpages/agd-corp/_about-us/Overview.md

 of Finance (MOF).
 We support the Accountant-General in fulfilling his statutory duties under the Constitution, the Financial Procedure Act and other legislative statutes.
-We partner with MOF in making Singapore a better place through finance and closely cooperate with Government agencies to raise the capabilities of financial management in the Public Sector.</p>
+We partner with MOF in making Singapore a better place through finance and work closely with Government agencies to raise the capabilities of financial management in the Public Sector.</p>
 <h3>Statutory Duties of Accountant-General</h3>
 <p>The statutory duties of the Accountant-General as specified under the